mistyhx/xinhu-blog/README.md

 2. Components need to be wrapped in the static query component, while templates and pages can directly use the graphql API
 3. Need the transformer plugin to parse image path markdown files.
 4. You must at least one markdown file, or one markdown file with image to use allMarkdown and featured image
+5. In order for PRIMS to apply the style must add the language description.

 <!-- AUTO-GENERATED-CONTENT:END -->